 Enjoy a richness of culture and adventure.
-Within 15 minutes of the town’s lone stoplight you can experience the great outdoors, fabulous dining, theater and the arts, family attractions, and the two largest ski resorts in the South.
+Within 15 minutes of the town’s lone stoplight you can experience the great outdoors, fabulous dining, theater and the arts, family attractions like Grandfather Mountain, and the South’s two largest ski resorts: Beech Mountain and Sugar Mountain.

 A thriving food scene awaits.
 In fact, Banner Elk is known as the culinary hot spot of the NC High Country.
-Food aficionados indulge in everything from five-star white linen dining to upscale casual to down-home cooking to tasty delis.
-There’s also an array of wineries and craft breweries within a 15-minute radius of downtown.
+Food aficionados indulge in everything from five-star white-linen dining to upscale casual to down-home cooking to tasty delis.
+An array of wineries and craft breweries lie within a 15-minute radius of downtown.

 Famed mountain attractions like Grandfather Mountain, Linville Caverns, the Blue Ridge Parkway, Tweetsie Railroad and The Blowing Rock are just a short drive away.

 With so many things to see and do (and eat), Banner Elk provides an ideal getaway for couples, families, adventure seekers and baby boomers.
 The mix of lodging available in Banner Elk assures something for every taste and budget.
 Please click here to review the many accommodations available.

 Travelers wishing to visit the North Carolina mountains can do so in Banner Elk.
 We are open to visitors.
 Located near Boone in the Blue Ridge Mountains, Banner Elk began welcoming tourists back on May 6, 2020.
 Since May 22, lodging places in Banner Elk have been able to rent all of their available units. […]